aattoa/kieli/README.md

 Tests are enabled by default, but can disabled with the CMake option `KIELI_BUILD_TESTS`, i.e. `-DKIELI_BUILD_TESTS=OFF`.

-To run all tests associated with a build, build the `test` target with your build system of choice.
+To run all tests associated with a build, build the `test` target with your build system of choice, or use CMake abstraction: `cmake --build build --target test`